veloslab/ansible-ee/collections/base/roles/python/README.md

 Role Variables
 --------------

-The following variables must be defined
+You need to set the following variable

-`python_version` - Version of Python that needs to be installed
+`python_version` - Python version you want installed

 Dependencies
 ------------